YueyueZhu/SegRWKV/README.md

 ## ⚡ Preprocessing, training, and testing

-### Brain Tumour - BraTS2023，BraTS2024 and MSD Task01
+### Brain Tumour - BraTS 2023，BraTS 2024 and MSD Task01

 #### 🆓 Preprocessing
 In my setting:

-The data directory of BraTS2023 is : **"./data/ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData/"**;
+The data directory of BraTS 2023 is : **"./data/ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData/"**;

-The data directory of BraTS2024 is : **"./data/BraTS2024-BraTS-GLI-TrainingData/"**;
+The data directory of BraTS 2024 is : **"./data/BraTS2024-BraTS-GLI-TrainingData/"**;

 The data directory of MSD Task01 is : **"./data/Task01_BrainTumour/"**.

-First, we need to run the rename process (Only for BraTS2023 and BraTS2024).
+First, we need to run the rename process (Only for BraTS 2023 and BraTS 2024).

 ```bash
 python 1_rename_mri_data_BraTS2023.py    or    python 1_rename_mri_data_BraTS2024.py